ascensionqwer/uno_209AS/README.md

 - **Caching**: Game-state keyed cache for particle reuse
 - **No Precomputation**: All decisions made in real-time
 - **Mathematical Correctness**: Enforces constraint `|D_g| = |L| - |H_2|` automatically

+## AI Disclaimer

+AI was used to generate most of the code in this repository.
+See `prompts/` folder for a list of AI prompts utilized to help generate this code.

+Main AI Tools used:

+- ChatGPT
+- Claude
+- Cursor IDE AI Agents
+- Perplexity